intellij-rust/intellij-rust/CONTRIBUTING.md

 ## Development

 For development you could use any editor/IDE of your choice.
-There is no peculiar dependency on IDEA, though we're particularly sticked to it, therefore providing instructions how to nail it from that side.
+There is no peculiar dependency on IDEA, though we're particularly stuck to it, therefore providing instructions how to nail it from that side.

 If you're using any other particular stack feel free to contribute to that list.